Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README-incremental.md

     {
         /// <summary>
         /// The 'oid' (object id) is the only claim that should be used to uniquely identify
-        /// a user in an Azure AD tenant.
+        /// a user in a Microsoft Entra tenant.
 The token might have one or more of the following claim,
         /// that might seem like a unique identifier, but is not and should not be used as such:
         ///
         /// - upn (user principal name): might be unique amongst the active set of users in a tenant